 It should be versatile enough to allow you to shoot from different angles.
 Different products need different perspectives.

-Photographing in an aerial manner, for instance for flat lay photoshoots, is important for food and jewelry.
-Photographing from down-up helps to bring a mood of strength.
+Photographing in an aerial manner, for instance for flat lay photoshoots, is important for food and jewellery.
+Photographing from down-up helps bring a mood of strength.

 There are many options for tripods.
 But the most important factors here are sturdiness, solidness, and versatility.